Sanjana-Venkatesan/React-Projects/README.md

-##React Projects Repository
+React Projects Repository

-This repository contains two React projects that showcase fundamental React concepts and UI development skills:
+This repository contains two React projects that demonstrate basic React concepts and front-end development skills:

-Anecdote Generator - A simple application that generates random anecdotes using React components and state management.
+Anecdote GeneratorA simple application that generates random anecdotes using React components and state management.

-University Website Home Page - A static home page for a university website built with React, demonstrating layout design and basic styling.
+University Website Home PageA static home page for a university website, showcasing layout design and basic styling with React.

-These projects aim to strengthen React fundamentals, including component-based architecture, props, and state handling.
+These projects serve as a foundation for understanding React fundamentals, including component-based architecture and state handling.